HarwellSoftwareCommunity/website/content/event/2018-10-11_git_workshop.md

 Where: CR16/17, R80 (Target Station 2), RAL

-Dan Nixon given an introductory tutorial to the Git source control management software and its use in a collaborative software project.
+Dan Nixon gives an introductory tutorial to the Git source control management software and its use in a collaborative software project.

 The session will be a short overview talk followed by a tutorial, taking part in